- Too often, business owners fail to realise toxic work environments with high levels of distrust and dysfunctional business culture.

 Lesson: The remedy is to put your trust in the people you hire and give every employee sincere responsibility.
 Hands-on, my-way-or-the-highway entrepreneurs won't find this easy.
 But that's how the business gets better.

-3. You've got a CEO who doesn't set priorities.
+3. A CEO who doesn't set priorities

 Fast-growing companies are often so intensely focused on moving to the next level that no one is actually in charge.
 That's how dysfunction creeps in and takes hold.